-- I. Disclosure With Student Consent.
+I. Disclosure with Student Consent:

 A student may consent in writing to disclosure of education records.
 The student's written consent must be signed, dated, and specify which records are to be disclosed, to whom, and for what purpose.
 The consent must be delivered to the office of the Registrar.
 The student may retract the consent in writing at any time.
-Proper proof of identity may be required by the Registrar's office before consent is retracted. - II.
-Disclosure Without Student Consent.
-ASU may disclose education records without the student's written consent to any school official within the institution with a legitimate educational interest.
-School officials include administrators, supervisors, faculty members, instructors, support staff, members of the Board of Trustees, persons with whom ASU has contracted for special tasks, and university committee members.
+Proper proof of identity may be required by the Registrar's office before consent is retracted.

+II.
+Disclosure without Student Consent:

+A-State may disclose education records without the student's written consent to any school official within the institution with a legitimate educational interest.
+School officials include administrators, supervisors, faculty members, instructors, support staff, members of the Board of Trustees, persons with whom ASU has contracted for special tasks (e.g. National Student Clearinghouse), and university committee members.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 School officials of ASU are considered to be within the institution for the purposes of FERPA and may exchange education records without student consent so long as they have a legitimate educational interest.